serverless-dns/serverless-dns/README.md

             }
             module.exports.CustomPlugin = CustomPlugin
         ```
-        RethinkModule(commonContext, thisRequest, event) is entry point for every plugin.
+        * RethinkModule(commonContext, thisRequest, event) is entry point for every plugin.<br>
-        Inside RethinkModule method your custom logic can be build for your dns resolver.
+        * Inside RethinkModule method your custom logic can be build for your dns resolver.<br>
-        Three parameters are passed to RethinkModule where
+        * Three parameters are passed to RethinkModule<br>
-            commonContext contains all global information.
+            * commonContext contains all global information.<br>
-            thisRequest contains details about current request.
+            * thisRequest contains details about current request.<br>
-            event is worker parameter passed for the current request.
+            * event is worker parameter passed for the current request.<br>
-        To stop execution of plugins set thisRequest.StopProcessing = true and return, no further plugins will be executed.
+        * To stop execution of plugins set thisRequest.StopProcessing = true and return, no further plugins will be executed.<br>
-        By stop processing we have interruped process, make sure you generate proper return response.
+        * By stop processing we have interruped process, make sure you generate proper return response.<br>
-        Once your custom plugin is created publish it to npm or directly point it to module file.
+        * Once your custom plugin is created publish it to npm or directly point it to module file.<br>
-        Make sure Modules array index is incremented properly.
+        * Make sure Modules array index is incremented properly.<br>
-        example if published to npm as @your-plugin/plugin
+        * example if published to npm as @your-plugin/plugin<br>
         ```javascript
             var Modules = []
             Modules[0] = require('@serverless-dns/globalcontext').SharedContext